oneeve8/kobble-data/content/markdown.md

 # Markdown Notes

-Click the pencil icon above in your files to edit markdown in Kobble.
+Click the pencil icon in your files to edit markdown in Kobble.
 The Markdown view is separated into two windows: the Markdown syntax is in the top window and the result appears in the bottoms window.
 Both windows scroll down.
 (Toggle back to the paper icon to select result view only)